AltoRetrato/evernote2obsidian/README.md

 ### Limitations of evernote2obsidian
 - **Platform:** Currently tested only on Windows 11, but should support Linux, Mac, and any other OS that can run Python.
 - **Tasks OR Links:** `evernote2obsidian` requires backing up your Evernote data with [evernote-backup](https://github.com/vzhd1701/evernote-backup/) to correctly convert note links, as it collects all necessary information via Evernote API.
 Unfortunately, it still doesn't support Evernote "tasks" (see [this issue](https://github.com/vzhd1701/evernote-backup/issues/39)).
-Tasks can be converted from `.enex` files, but then note links might not be properly converted since important link information is not available in those files.
+Tasks could be converted from `.enex` files, but then note links might not be properly converted since important link information is not available in those files.
+As I don't use tasks in Evernote, I chose to support links over tasks.
 - Some of the limitations from Obsidian Importer and YARLE (such as super/subscript, font colors, etc.) are simply features not supported by Markdown, yet they are supported in Obsidian with simple HTML tags.
 Unfortunately, since Obsidian doesn't support mixing Markdown and HTML tags, even if you try to have something like a superscript text in italics with `_<sup>superscript</sup>_`, your text will only appear as <sup>superscript</sup> (but not italic).
 A workaround is to use _more_ HTML tags, i.e., `<i><sup>superscript</sup></i>` produces <i><sup>superscript</sup></i>.
 That is something that the program _could_ but isn't doing at the moment.

 ---